Murder of Patricia Alatorre: Background and murder

-Over the course of the week before her death, Alatorre and Inglewood native Armando Cruz communicated with each other through social media, sharing explicit photos of themselves with each other.
-Alatorre and Cruz then met up with one another, where Cruz convinced Alatorre to perform oral sex.
+For a week before her death, Alatorre and Inglewood native Armando Cruz communicated through social media, sharing explicit photos of themselves with each other.
+Alatorre and Cruz then met, where Cruz convinced Alatorre to perform oral sex.

 Alatorre disappeared from her home on July 1, 2020, around 11:00 p.m., entering a white pickup truck near Wible Road and Hosking Avenue which was captured on camera.
-Cruz drove her around the area with Alatorre screaming and saying that she didn't want to go with him as he forced himself onto her, sexually assaulting her while strangling her until her death.
+Cruz drove around the area with Alatorre screaming and saying that she didn't want to go with him as he forced himself onto her, sexually assaulting her while strangling her until her death.
 He then had sex with the body before burning it in an industrial area in Inglewood.

 Investigation

-The Bakersfield Police Department initially believed that Alatorre had run away from home, but released more information about her disappearance, including an image of a white pickup truck near where Alatorre was last seen on July 4.
+The Bakersfield Police Department initially believed Alatorre ran away from home, but released more information about her disappearance, including an image of a white pickup truck near where Alatorre was last seen on July 4.
 The investigation turned into a homicide investigation, and on July 6, the police tracked down the pick-up truck, naming 24-year-old Armando Cruz as a person of interest.
-Cruz was then arrested after police located a vehicle that matched the white pickup truck seen on the surveillance video.
+Cruz was arrested after police located a vehicle matching the white pickup truck seen on the surveillance video.